sylhare/sylhare.github.io/_posts/2021-02-21-Modern-era-js.md

 [JavaScript](https://en.wikipedia.org/wiki/JavaScript) is a very permissive (some would say multi-paradigm) programmatic language and its syntax can be quite intriguing when you have never heard of the [EcmaScript](https://www.ecma-international.org/publications-and-standards/standards/) (ES) specification or certain programming style.

-So here I have compiled some of the basics that you should know about.
+So here I have compiled some basics that you should know about.

 ## Functions